MichaelMiR01/tcc4tcl_dev/README.md

 Also contains some small patches/bugfixes to tcc4tcl to work properly with later versions of tcc

-Make/Build process batches are still experimental, but I hope to have this at hand when the next release is rolled out.
+Make/Build process is using original makefiles and nodifies/adds the necessary stuff to build and package tcc4tcl